Bhutan at the Olympics

 Bhutan has participated in every Summer Olympic Games since its debut in 1984.
+The nation has never competed at the Winter Olympic Games.

 The Bhutan Olympic Committee was recognized by the International Olympic Committee on 23 November 1983, after being founded earlier that year by former Foreign Minister Lyonpo Dawa Tsering.
-To get official recognition, Bhutan needed five National Sports Federations which they achieved.
+To get official recognition, Bhutan needed five national sports federations, which they achieved.

 Bhutanese Olympians have mostly competed in archery; however, the country has also taken part in events such as shooting, swimming, judo, and athletics.
 As of 2025, Bhutan has yet to win an Olympic medal.
 They sent their largest delegation of six archers to the 1984 Games.
-Their best results were in 2004, when Tashi Peljor and Tshering Choden both reached the round of 32 in the men's and women's archery, respectively.
+Their best results were in 2004, when Tashi Peljor and Tshering Choden both reached the round of 32 in men's and women's archery, respectively.

 History

 The National Sports Association of Bhutan (NSAB) was established in 1972 and was the precursor of the Bhutan Olympic Committee (BOC).
 The BOC was recognized by the International Olympic Committee (IOC) on 23 November 1983, (Note: Olympedia states it was given recognition by the IOC in April 1984.) after being founded in February of that year by the former Foreign Minister of Bhutan, Lyonpo Dawa Tsering.
-As of 2024, the BOC has affiliations with a total of 16 National Sports Federations.
+As of 2024, the BOC has affiliations with 16 national sports federations.
 In addition to the IOC, the BOC is also part of the five other international sports bodies: the Association of National Olympic Committees, the Olympic Council of Asia, the South Asia Olympic Council, the Asia-Pacific Oceana Sports Assembly, and the Far East and South Pacific Games Federation for the Disabled.